-Chronic Achilles tendonitis will follow from an acute injury which has not been allowed to heal.
-A chronic injury may not necessarily prevent activity but can niggle away affecting performance and in the long term may be a precursor for something more serious such as a total rupture.
-The VISA Achilles tendon pain questionnaire has been designed to measure symptoms during rehabilitation.
+Chronic injuries do not not necessarily prevent activity but can niggle away affecting performance and in the long term may be a precursor for something more serious such as a total rupture of the achilles tendon.
 An MRI or Ultrasound scan can determine the extent of the injury and indicate a precise diagnosis.

 The Achilles tendon is the large thick band of tissue at the back of the ankle which connects the calf muscles to the back of the heel and provides the pushing off the force for walking and running.
 Tendonitis suggests an inflammatory condition of the tendon ('itis' means inflammation) but in reality, few injuries are actually down to cure inflammation.
 The main finding, particularly in older athletes is usually degeneration of the tendon.
 The term Achilles tendinopathy is probably a better term to describe the range of conditions that can cause Achilles tendon pain.

 The main cause, particularly in older athletes is degeneration or wear and tear of the tendon.
 Other very similar conditions may actually be due to inflammation or degeneration of the tendon sheath which surrounds the tendon (called Tenosynovitis) rather than the Achilles tendon itself.